 Outburst Queer Arts Festival

 The annual Outburst Queer Arts Festival is packed with theatre, film, music, visual art and discussions which explore and celebrate lesbian, gay, bisexual and transgender stories and experiences.
 It aims to bring you the very best in queer talent.
-The dates for the 2022 Outburst Queer Festival has yet to be confirmed.
+The 17th Outburst Queer Arts Festival will take place from Friday 10 November until Saturday 18 November.

 Belfast's best gay bars and clubs are located in the city's Gay Quarter area, north of the city centre on the edge of the Cathedral Quarter.

 The city’s most famous gay club is probably Kremlin on Donegall Street.
 A Soviet-style industrial opulence exudes throughout the venue’s extravagant decor, with the Tsar Cocktail Lounge, the Long Bar and Red Square continuing the communist-chic vibe.
 A huge variety of theme nights, celebrity performances and the friendliest up-for-it clubbers gives Kremlin the reputation of being the best gay venue in Ireland.